 There came a point where I would drive into the office and I would be in tears the whole way there.
 I would internally try to reframe the thoughts in my head.
 My “I don’t want to go into the office” would transition to “I’m so grateful for even having a job.”
 However, at the end of the day, I knew that I was filling my entire day with work that wasn’t meaningful to me, personally.
 Yes, it would provide value to my client but that started to feel like not enough.
 While I was providing value to others, I was not providing value to myself.

 My interests were changing

 As my passion for health and wellness grew, my desire to move up the corporate ladder became less and less significant to me.
 I discovered there was a wellness committee at work where we could inform overworked consultants on the benefits of mindfulness and movement.
 Being a part of the committee really helped validate that I needed to be surrounded by my passions more.
 Having a 30 minute meeting each week discussing these topics wasn’t enough for me, personally.

 If you have a passion or side hustle that you love, try seeing if there’s a way to incorporate it into your work life.
 Is there a group you can form?
 Can you create a newsletter full of information that you’d like to help spread awareness on?
 Find ways to see if by trying to integrate your passions more into your 9-5, you can find fulfillment.

 I was complaining about my work

 Sure everyone complains but I am someone who used to rave about my work.
 I loved the projects I was on, found them all to be super interesting to me, and I felt I was constantly learning.
 However, one day I noticed I was complaining more than praising.
-As a positive person, I knew I was evolving in ways that I did not want.
-If I am going to spend most of my hours working, I needed to make sure it was somewhat enjoyable for me.
+I knew I was evolving in ways that I did not want.
+If I am going to spend most of my hours working, I needed to make sure it was enjoyable and purposeful for me.

 I Googled “How to know when the right time to leave my job is”